-This unique program is open to serious students with an interest in Africana studies who want an immersion experience at a British university.
-NYU London's partnership with the University of London's School of Oriental and Africana Studies (SOAS) offers both NYU and visiting students a one of a kind opportunity to study side by side with UK students in courses exploring African, African American, and Euro African art, history, society, and culture.
-Students choose from Africana studies courses at SOAS and courses from NYU London where both Africana studies and a wide array of complimentary courses are offered in the fall semester.
-All SOAS courses in this program have been preapproved by NYU's Africana Studies department.
+This unique program is open to serious students with an interest in African studies who want an immersion experience at a British university.
+NYU London's partnership with the University of London's School of Oriental and African Studies (SOAS) offers both NYU and visiting students a one of a kind opportunity to study side by side with UK students in courses exploring African, African American, and Euro African art, history, society, and culture.
+Students choose from African studies courses at SOAS and courses from NYU London where both African studies and a wide array of complimentary courses are offered in the fall semester.
+All SOAS courses in this program have been preapproved by NYU's Africana Studies program.
 Please note that SOAS courses outside of this selection are not open to NYU London students, and students on the NYU London program cannot enroll directly in University of London courses.

 Home to more international banks than any other city, London considered one of the three economic “command centers” of the world.
 At NYU London, students can study in this key international marketplace, while still meeting the heavy demands of a business major.
 The business curriculum at NYU London covers standard sophomore and junior core subjects at most U.S. business schools.
 All courses are overseen by and meet the rigorous standards of the faculty of NYU's world-renowned Leonard N. Stern School of Business.
 The Stern School's programs in finance and in international business-both ranked second in the nation by U.S. News and World Report in 2004—are well represented here, as are courses in accounting.